mercyikpe/ev-charging-simulation/README.md

 ## Live preview - Deployed on Vercel

-This project responsive and is deployed on Vercel, it can be viewed live [ev-charging-simulation.vercel.app](https://ev-charging-simulation.vercel.app/).
+This project is responsive and it is deployed on Vercel, it can be viewed live [ev-charging-simulation.vercel.app](https://ev-charging-simulation.vercel.app/).

 ## Local view